IbroDante/alx-system_engineering-devops/0x14-mysql/README.md

-this is my project on mysql
+this is my project on mysql server